UGC NET Comparative Study of Religions 2026, Exam Analysis, Eligibility, Syllabus PDF

 This subject is ideal for students of theology, philosophy, anthropology, sociology, and global studies.

-Paper II for Comparative Study of Religions was of moderate difficulty.
-It tested a balance of factual and conceptual knowledge, covering scriptures and philosophies from major religions like Hinduism, Buddhism, Jainism, Islam, Christianity, and Sikhism.
-There was a strong focus on comparative themes such as salvation, ethics, mysticism, and rituals, along with interreligious dialogue and its modern relevance.
-The paper also included assertion-reason questions and case-based analysis, requiring critical thinking and thematic clarity.
+Paper II (Comparative Study of Religions) was of moderate difficulty, testing both factual and conceptual knowledge.
+It covered scriptures and philosophies from major religions, including Hinduism, Buddhism, Jainism, Islam, Christianity, and Sikhism.
+There was emphasis on comparative themes such as salvation, ethics, mysticism, rituals, interreligious dialogue, and modern relevance.
+The paper included assertion-reason questions and case-based analysis, requiring critical thinking and thematic clarity.

 Objectives of UGC NET Comparative Study of Religions